 Vicky has experience of the criminal justice system as a paralegal, legal aid policy adviser and as a government social scientist.
 In conducting empirical research, she adopts an interdisciplinary approach and seeks to have an impact by engaging with policy makers, practitioners and academics.
 This is not only when trying to improve efficiencies and to achieve cost savings but also to enhance procedural safeguards.
-Overseeing the digital legal rights project is a national Steering Group, comprising senior representatives from the criminal justice system and chaired by Lord Carlile of Berriew QC CBE.
-As Co-director of the Criminal Justice Research Centre at the University of Nottingham, her research is overseen locally by the Criminal Justice Research Centre's Advisory Board, which includes chief officers involved in the criminal process.
+She is currently working with Lesley Laver and Nicola Carr on a Nuffield funded study to examine the impact of PACE on the detention and questioning of young suspects.
+For the first time in England and Wales, this will include engaging with children about their legal rights while held in police custody.
+Overseeing the important ethical issues arising is a Research Advisory Group, chaired by Professor Loraine Gelsthorpe, Director of the Institute of Criminology, University of Cambridge, and comprising senior academics who have experience of dealing with children and vulnerable people in the criminal process.
+There is also a Steering Group, chaired by Lord Carlile QC, and comprising national policy makers and practitioners involved with young suspects in the criminal justice system.
+As co-director of the Criminal Justice Research Centre at the University of Nottingham, her research is overseen locally by the Criminal Justice Research Centre's Advisory Board, which includes chief officers involved in the criminal process.
 The Board is chaired by the Recorder of Nottingham, His Honour Judge Gregory Dickinson QC.